Discretization of continuous-time arbitrage strategies in financial markets with fractional Brownian motion: Theoretical framework

 $V^\Psi=(V_t^{\stratc})_{t\in[0,T]}$ is the \textit{value process} of $\Psi$.
 In an arbitrage context, $\Psi$ is assumed to be \textit{self-financing}.
 This means that there is no exogenous infusion or withdrawal of capital after the purchase of the portfolio.
 Rebalancing the portfolio must be financed solely by trading the $d+1$ available assets.
 Mathematically, self-financing in a continuous-time market is defined by the property that the value process for all $t\in[0,T]$ can be expressed as

-$G^\Psi=(G_t^{\stratc})_{t\in[0,T]}$ is the \textit{gain process} of $\Psi$, where the gain $G_t^{\stratc}$ at time $t$ is given by a sum of stochastic integrals w.r.t. geometric fBms \cite[see][]{Salopek1998}.
-The self-financing condition \eqref{eq:SelfFinancing} can also be stated in differential form, i.e., $dV_t^{\stratc}=\sum_{i=0}^{d} \Psi_s^idS^i_s$.
+$G^\Psi=(G_t^{\stratc})_{t\in[0,T]}$ is the \textit{gain process} of $\Psi$, where the gain $G_t^{\stratc}$ at time $t$ is given by a sum of stochastic integrals w.r.t. geometric fBms \cite[see][]{Salopek1998}.\footnote{{\neu Here, it is crucial to apply forward or Riemann-Stieltjes integrals because alternative stochastic integral definitions contradict economic intuition \cite[see][]{Hu2003,Rostek2013}.}} The self-financing condition \eqref{eq:SelfFinancing} can also be stated in differential form, i.e., $dV_t^{\stratc}=\sum_{i=0}^{d} \Psi_s^idS^i_s$.
 It shows that, for a self-financing strategy, the changes in portfolio value are not due to rebalancing but rather to changes in asset prices.